 Sheath: The package contains a Nylon sheath with a plastic tip to ensure blade tip protection.
 Additionally, the button closure strap provides extra security while running and climbing.
 The belt loops make it easily accessible.

 Kershaw Produces excellent quality outdoor tools at an affordable price.
-This machete can scrape, slash, split, cut, bushwhack.
-In short, this machete is all in one tool to perform every task from clearing a field to hunting and all the needs in between.
-The two finger guards in and outside the blade keep your hand safe while chopping hardwoods and batoning.
+This machete can scrape, slash, split, cut, and bushwhack.
+In short, this machete is an all-in-one tool to perform every task from clearing a field to hunting and all the needs in between.
+The two-finger guards in and outside the blade keep your hand safe while chopping hardwoods and batoning.

 Total two lanyard holes are present one at the start and the other at the end of the handle.
 You can tie a cord by passing it through both lanyard holes then put your hand in it to get more retention/stickiness over the rubber grip while chopping hardwoods.
 The palm swell style gives a more comfortable feel.